Grow Thyself

 - His attempts to impose them by absolutist decrees as a matter of his perceived divine right met with opposition.

-- Defeated by William II and III at the Battle of the Boyne in 1690, James spent the rest of his life in exile in France, and died there in 1701.
+- Defeated by William II and III at the Battle of the Boyne in 1690, James II and VII spent the rest of his life in exile in France, and died there in 1701.

 Scotland played a largely passive role in the revolution of 1688 until news of events in England and James' flight were followed by the collapse of the Scottish administration in late December.
 A mob drove the Jesuits from Holyrood, sacked the Chapel Royal and desecrated the royal tombs.
 Constitutionally, however, James remained king until 4 April 1689, when the Convention of Estates voted that he had forfeited the crown and offered the throne jointly to William and Mary. (royal.uk)